Allied Health Training Programs

 - Medical assistant: Medical assistants don't require certification, although many employers prefer certified medical assistants.
 To apply for certification, one must either pass an exam or graduate from an accredited program, and then go through a certifying agency.

-- Diagnostic medical sonographer: Becoming a certified sonographer is not necessarily required but most employers prefer it.
-To become certified, one must pass an exam and graduate from an accredited program in the field.
+- Diagnostic medical sonographer: You need not be a certified sonographer but most employers prefer it.
+Certification requires that you pass an exam and graduate from an accredited program in the field.
 Some states require diagnostic medical sonographers to be licensed.

 - Occupational therapy assistant: Most states require occupational therapy assistants to acquire licensure, which can usually be done by completing an accredited occupational therapy assistant program and passing an exam.
 Some states require further education.